rsyslog/rsyslog/source/configuration/modules/imjournal.rst

 Note that this module reads the journal database, what is considered a relativly performance-intense operation.
-As such, the performance of a configuration utilizing this module may be notably slower then when using `imuxsock <imuxsock.html>`_.
+As such, the performance of a configuration utilizing this module may be notably slower than when using `imuxsock <imuxsock.html>`_.
 The journal provides imuxsock with a copy of all "classical" syslog messages, however, it does not provide structured data.
 Only if that structured data is needed, imjournal must be used.